Nepal Police: Nepal Police Hospital

 Nepal Police Hospital was inaugurated by the late king Birendra Bir Bikram Shah Dev on the 27th of Chaitra, 2040 BS.
-It was established with an intention to provide free health services to in- service policemen, their families and ex-servicemen and their spouses.
+It was established to provide free health services to in-service policemen, their families, and ex-servicemen and their spouses.
 The hospital commenced OPD services and 25 bedded indoor services through 5 medical doctors, a few nurses, paramedics and administrative staff.
-The infrastructure then was built with the financial support of the Government of Nepal and voluntary contribution of the police personals.
-Some instruments and equipments were donated by the Government of India and a Japanese club.
-The Government of Nepal has been bearing all the expenses of the hospital ever since its establishment (infrastructure development, upgrading human resources and equipments).
-The routine annual budget allocated by the government to the hospital is inadequate to meet the increasing demand of health services of the staffs of the Police organization.
-Therefore, Prahari Kalyan Kosh (Police Welfare Fund) of Nepal Police has established a trust to provide health services to the family members of the serving policemen and ex-servicemen and their spouses.
-The fund supports to purchase medicines for physically and mentally handicapped and Renal Failure patients.
-It also provides variable additional budget every year to further support the above-mentioned group of patients.
+The infrastructure then was built with the financial support of the Government of Nepal and the voluntary contribution of the police personnel.
+Some instruments and equipment were donated by the Government of India and a Japanese club.
+The Government of Nepal has been bearing all the expenses of the hospital ever since its establishment (infrastructure development, upgrading human resources and equipment).
+The routine annual budget allocated by the government to the hospital is inadequate to meet the increasing demand for health services for the staff of the Police organization.
+Therefore, Prahari Kalyan Kosh (Police Welfare Fund) of Nepal Police has established a trust to provide health services to the family members of the serving policemen ex-servicemen and their spouses.
+The fund supports to purchase of medicines for physically and mentally handicapped and Renal Failure patients.
+It also provides a variable additional budget every year to further support the above-mentioned group of patients.
 Though the spectrum of services provided by the hospital in the initial stage was minimal, it had a great positive impact on all the policemen and medical professionals.